leungjch/namegen-markov-rnn/README.md

 # Creature Name Generation Methods

-Implemented in Javascript as part of a creature generation aspect of a [Pokemon-inspired productivity app.](https://github.com/leungjch/gotta-task-em-all)
+Markov chains implemented in Javascript as part of a creature generation aspect of a [Pokemon-inspired productivity app.](https://github.com/leungjch/gotta-task-em-all) RNNs (specifically LSTMs) are also included but not shown in the demo.
+[See demo here](https://leungjch.github.io/namegen-markov-rnn/)

 ## Markov Chains